CodeCorico/allons-y/README.md

 ## Update a platform

-Allons-y! evolves with time.
+Allons-y evolves with time.
 Its architecture and bugs are frequently fixed.
 If you want to update your project with the latest version, use:
 ```
 cd myProject
 allons-y update